 Since sales reps receive can only stand to lose valuable commissions from violating secrecy, I doubt that any of you are involved in the leaks.
-However, severe confidentiality measures will be taken with any employee who decides to resign from our staff and then takes a job with one of our competitors.
-If such plans the recent information anyone has plans to do so, the burden of proof will be on him to show that such plans have nothing to do with leaks. f (information.)
+However, severe measures will be taken with any employee who decides to resign from our staff and then takes a job with one of our competitors.
+If anyone has plans to do so, the burden of proof will be on him to show that such plans have nothing to do with leaks.
+If the recent information

 Unfortunately, we can do nothing about the fact that our new rubber duck model has already been pre-announced.
-Any advance But word on Cuddles the Bear will result in firings!
+Any advance But, word on Cuddles the Bear will result in firings!
 The same goes for Chuckles Clown!